 Why Global Partnerships?

-Today the gospel is reaching more people than at any time in the history of the church.
-The primary way millions are now being reached is through home churches.
-But most of these movements are under-resourced and need effective training, the very resources Xenos has in abundance.
+Today the gospel is reaching more people than at any time in history.
+Our ministry partners reach vast numbers primarily through planting home churches.
+However, most of these movements are under-resourced and need effective training, the very resources Xenos has in abundance.

-We are convinced God has given Xenos a powerful vision for home church planting.
-We have experience mobilizing people into effective church multiplication and are convinced God wants us to share this vision.
+God has graciously given Xenos a powerful vision for home church planting and experience mobilizing people into effective church multiplication.
+We want to share our expertise and resources with these amazing indigenously led movements.

-Global Partnerships connect the powerful dynamic of church planting movements around the world with the resources Xenos is uniquely able to offer.
-This way, the Great Commission is truly an international collaboration, with each partner supplying what the Spirit has provided them.
+Global Partnerships connect the powerful dynamic church planting movements around the world with the resources Xenos is uniquely able to offer.
+This way, the Great Commission is truly an international collaboration.

 How do Global Partnerships work?

-We start with a careful assessment of a potential Global Partner has been carefully vetted and a basic understanding about roles, outcomes and costs are clarified, the Xenos elders decide whether to accredit the partnership.
-If the partnership is accredited, a ministry plan goes into motion.
+We start with a careful assessment of a potential Global Partner and determine a basic understanding of roles, outcomes and costs.
+Next, the Xenos elders determine whether to accredit the partnership.
+If the partnership is accredited, a ministry plan goes into action.
 Each Global Partner has different needs, so our approach will vary in some details.
 Our role focuses on two main contributions.

 Second, financial.
-Global Partnership ministries are funded in part from the Xenos general fund, reflecting our ongoing priority for missions.
-Expanding the vision for Global Partnership will result in increasing our mission spending at a rate that substantially out-paces the Xenos general fund.
-However, God has granted us in Xenos stewardship over remarkable financial resources.
-The available resources of Xenos members vastly exceed our family needs.
-For this reason, most of us are or will be in a position to give substantial gifts to this work.
-We established the Global Partnership Fund so as the Spirit leads, everyone can contribute sacrificially to the expansion of these amazing apostolic works.
+Xenos funds Global Partnership ministries in part from the general fund, reflecting our ongoing priority for missions.
+To expand the scope of Global Partnerships we have to increase our mission spending at a rate that substantially out-paces the Xenos general fund.
+However, God has granted Xenos members stewardship over remarkable financial resources.
+The purpose of the Global Partnership Fund is to allow people to contribute sacrificially to the expansion of these amazing apostolic works as the Spirit leads.

-To help prevent this outcome, the elders also plan to announce to the church whether the general fund was funded or if underfunded, by how much.
-If the fund is significantly short, members will need to make up the shortfall, during the coming year before unlimited disbursements to Global Partnerships can begin.
-If the general fund shortfall is not funded, the elders will not allow giving to the Global Partnerships Fluid Funds until, as a church, we can address the shortfall.
+To help prevent this outcome, the elders will announce to the church whether we were able to meet our general fund commitment or if not, by how much.
+If the general fund is significantly short, members will need to make up the shortfall, during the coming year before unlimited donations to Global Partnerships can begin.
+If the church cannot meet the general fund budget, the elders will not allow giving to the Global Partnerships Fluid Funds until, as a church, we can address the shortfall.

-Designated giving is permitted for both targeted and fluid funds.
-However, the elders will determine the schedule for releasing fluid funds.
-The elders need to manage these funds in order to avoid damaging over-funding of indigenous work.
-Factors affecting the pace of releasing funds include the size of the ministry, their competence level, their ability to manage funds locally in the country, and our confidence that infusing more money will not cause dependency or distraction.
-However, designated funds will be eventually given to the ministry in question unless the partnership ends for some reason.
+Factors affecting the pace of releasing funds include the size of the ministry, their competence level, their ability to manage funds locally, and our confidence that infusing more money will not cause unhealthy dependency or distraction.
+However, we will eventually give the designated funds to the ministry in question unless the partnership ends for some reason.